olcf/hands-on-with-summit/challenges/Basic_Unix_Vim/README.md

 # Purpose
-TODO: change all ascent prompts to jupyter prompts

 This challenge is going to show you the very basic Unix and Vim skills you need to work on the Hands-On HPC Challenges.
 If you have some experience with Vim or Unix, you can skip this challenge.

-  Notes: cd, ls, pwd

-  Notes: Open a vim file, put in in insert mode, write something, delete something, take it out of edit mode. save and close.

 # Working in a Unix System

-In order to accomplish tasks in any high-performance computing system, you need to know how to navimgate through and issue commands in a Unix or Linux operating system.
-In these operating systems, all interactions you have with the computer will be done vima the issuing of text based commands, as opposed to clicking around on a graphical interface, in order to open and modify files or run programs.
+In order to accomplish tasks in any high-performance computing system, you need to know how to navigate through and issue commands in a UNIX or Linux operating system.
+In these operating systems, all interactions you have with the computer will be done via the issuing of text based commands, as opposed to clicking around on a graphical interface, in order to open and modify files or run programs.

 In this section you will learn about the command line and how to list files in your current directory, make directories, change from one directory to another, and copy and